dantanq/tkd-scoreboard/README.md

 ```
 deactivate
 ```
 The application uses [pySerial](https://github.com/pyserial/pyserial) to read the arduino's serial output.
-Even if you only plan on using the computer interface, pySerial is required.
+If you plan on using an arduino to accept input from corner judges, pySerial is required.
 To install (while in virtual environment, if applicable), run:
 ```
-python3 -m pip install pyserial
+python -m pip install pyserial
 ```
 ## Usage
 To open the application using Python 3, run:
 ```
-python3 display.py
+python display.py
 ```